Inwerpsel/design-mode/README.md

 </summary>

 ### IN PROGRESS
-- Improve relative layout of deeper parts of the inspector UI
-  - Find design principles that work with the complex and interconnected nature of the displayed information.
-  - Current principles: at the top level it shows the entire dependency chain up to the variable setting the raw value.
-    Each of these elements can be "opened" to access all details about that variable, including other references than than the current one.
-It should provide quick and intuitive access to each piece of information, while keeping the overall structure and flow understandable and not overwhelming.
-Ideally it's possible to open any 2 given pieces of information at the same time.
-  - Current per variable elements:
-    - Basic information (formatted name, value) (always visible)
-    - Screen switcher (only when needed) (always visible)
-    - Extra scroll in view button
-    - Usages in `var()` statements in source CSS on regular properties
-      - Grouped by selector + property
-      - Element locator for each individual selector of the rule
-      - Property
-    - Usages in `var()` statements of other custom properties (source + theme)
-      - Referencing variable name
-      - Grouped* by combined selectors of properties.
-      - Element locator
-    - Replace with other variable
-    - Typed control (different per type, will do after figuring out how to handle property types)
-    - Unset button
-    - Media query
-  - Element locator:
-    - Selector being located
-    - Scroll in view button
-    - Previous and next button
-    - Counter + indicator of current
-    - Tagname + id + classes of current
-    - Inspect button (unless element is the current inspected)
-    - Not found message
-  - Togglable elements:
-    - CSS properties (+ indicator if current var is not the full value)
-    - Source code link (if available, filename (formatted) + line)

 - Support "locally" scoped custom properties
   - Problem: Selector specificity when adding a rule after the existing rules
     - For now this is solved using `!important`, which surprisingly seems to work 100% of the time.